Suzanna-Linn/slua/docs/upcoming.md

 const t = table.freeze({
 	count = 0,
 })
 -- t.count += 1 -- error (modifying a frozen table)
 -- t = {}       -- error (reassigning the constant)</code></pre>

-Constant bindings support standard scoping and shadowing rules, meaning a constant can still be shadowed by a new declaration in a nested or subsequent scope:
+Constant support standard scoping and shadowing rules, meaning a constant can still be shadowed by a new declaration in a nested or subsequent scope:
-<pre class="language-sluab"><code class="language-slua">-- shadowing constants
+<pre class="language-sluab"><code class="language-sluab">-- shadowing constants
 const a = 1
 do
 	const a = 2 -- ok: new constant in inner scope